Braham012/MediEase-Healthcare-Website-/README.md

 cd easymed-healthcare-website
 ```
 ##📸 Screenshots

-Below are preview images of the EasyMed Healthcare Website.
+#Below are preview images of the EasyMed Healthcare Website.
-Save your screenshots in the images/ folder with the same filenames for them to appear here.

 🖥 Home Page